biaslab/biaslab-hugo/content/teaching/bmlip.md

 News and Announcements
 </h2>

+- 01-Dec-2021: Last year's Probabilistic Programming assignments have been made available as exercises.
+Solutions are given as well.

+- 26-Nov-2021: As per the TU/e mandate, there will be no assignment given prior to the Christmas break.

 - 13-Nov-2021: This year's live classes will be online!

 - As much as possible we use the [Piazza course site](https://piazza.com/class/ku2o9c3f71a4px) for new announcements.